 What is recirculation rate?

-Recirculation rate is the percent of page views on your site that went to another internal page of your site.
-We are doing some math on your behalf, calculating the percentage of views that went to another internal page of the site from a particular page or post.
+Recirculation rate is the percentage of views that went to another internal page of your site from a particular page or post.
 The formula is:

 (Referred Next Views / Total Page Views ) * 100

 You can think of recirculation rate as the opposite of bounce rate—and more meaningful for understanding content quality.
 While bounce rate measure how often people leave your site, recirculation rate measures how many people stay after consuming your content.

 Bounce rate is less useful as a measure of content quality because it often has less to do with the content itself and more to do with user experience, site design, or load time.

 Recirculation rate is a stronger measure of content quality because it highlights the clear positive impact of your content, not the fuzzy negative impact bounce rate highlights.
 High recirculation rate indicates that your content is engaging enough for users to be willing to make another click on your site and stick around to learn more.